Federal Reserve Bank of Chicago Detroit Branch Building

-The Federal Reserve Bank of Chicago Detroit Branch Building is a bank building located at 160 West Fort Street in downtown Detroit, Michigan.
+The Federal Reserve Bank of Chicago Detroit Branch Building, commonly called the Federal Reserve Building, is a bank building located at 160 West Fort Street in downtown Detroit, Michigan.
 It was listed on the National Register of Historic Places in 2008.

 History

 In 1913 the United States Congress created the Federal Reserve System, which established twelve regional Federal Reserve Banks, including the Federal Reserve Bank of Chicago.
 Detroit was included in the Chicago region.
 Regional banks had the authority to create branch offices, and in 1917 the Federal Reserve Bank of Chicago authorized the establishment of a Detroit Branch.
 In March 1918, the Detroit Branch opened, operating out of three local institutions.
 However, Detroit operations soon outgrew this operation, and in 1921 a site was chosen for a new building.